instantjay/salesmatephp/README.md

 - Run `composer install`
 - Make sure you have Docker installed and running.
-- Run `docker-compose up` to build and execute Dockerized environments and test our API wrapper on
+- Run `docker-compose up` to build and execute Dockerized environments and test the API wrapper on
-    - PHP5
     - PHP7